Chamii391/ShoeMart-Web/README.md

 🛍️ ShoeMart-Web

-ShoeMart-Web is a full-stack web application designed for an online shoe retail store.
+ShoeMart-Web is a full-stack intelligent shoe retail platform built with a modern frontend, a secure backend, and an AI-powered microservice.
-The system includes a modern frontend, secure backend, and an AI-powered microservice to support smart features such as product recommendations and a chatbot.
+It provides smart features such as product recommendations, chatbot support, and a smooth online shopping experience.

 📌 Project Summary

-This project integrates multiple technologies to deliver a complete e-commerce experience for customers and administrators.
+This project brings together multiple technologies to deliver a complete e-commerce solution for customers and administrators.
-It supports browsing shoes, managing products, handling cart and orders, and offering AI assistance through recommendations and a generative chatbot.
+It enables:

+👟 Browsing and filtering shoes

+🛒 Adding products to cart

+🔐 User login and registration

+🛍️ Managing products and categories

+🤖 AI-generated recommendations

+💬 Generative AI chatbot for instant support

 🧩 Key Features

-React Frontend

-Clean and user-friendly interface
+🛍️ Modern online shoe shopping experience

-Product browsing and filtering
+🔍 Product browsing, searching, and filtering

+👟 View detailed shoe information with images

-Add-to-cart system
+🛒 Add-to-cart and cart management system

+🧾 Order processing and checkout flow

-User login and registration
+🔐 User login and registration with authentication

-Integrated chatbot panel

-Display of AI-generated recommendations

-Node.js Backend

-REST API for frontend

-User authentication
+👤 Customer profile handling

-Product and category management
+🛠️ Admin product & category management

-Cart and order management

-Communicates with Flask AI service

-Flask AI Microservice

-Global popularity-based recommendation model
+🧠 AI-powered product recommendations (Trending items)

-Generative AI chatbot for customer assistance
+🤖 Generative AI chatbot for customer support

-Model loading and prediction endpoints

-Lightweight and easily scalable

-MySQL Database

-Stores users, products, orders, and activity logs

-Shared between backend and AI training notebooks
+🔗 Smooth integration between UI, API, and AI modules

+🗄️ MySQL-based centralized data storage

+📊 Logs user actions (views, add-to-cart, purchase)

+⚡ Fast REST API structure for all operations

+🧱 Modular architecture with separate services

+🚀 Scalable design suitable for future growth